 She says Tutankhamun’s decade-long reign marked him out as “the most powerful man in the ancient Mediterranean world”.
 This achievement, she maintains, will forever cement his place in both regional and global history.

 “He deserves to be remembered.
 The problem is, we remember him for the wrong things.
-We see him as the weak ‘boy King Tut’.
+We see him as the weak and sickly ‘boy King Tut’.
 He, however, presented himself as a traditional strong pharaoh, the continuation of all the strong pharaohs who had preceded him.”
 And that’s where his legacy lies.

 END OF STORY